OWASP/Top10/2017/en/0xa4-xxe.md

 * Patch or upgrade all the latest XML processors and libraries in use by the application or on the underlying operating system.
 The use of dependency checkers is critical in managing the risk from necessary libraries and components in not only your application, but any downstream integrations.
 * Disable XML external entity and DTD processing in all XML parsers in your application, as per the [OWASP XXE Prevention Cheat Sheet](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Prevention_Cheat_Sheet).
-* Implement positive ("whitelisting") input validation, filtering, or sanitization to prevent hostile data within XML documents, headers, or nodes.
+* Implement positive ("whitelisting") server-side input validation, filtering, or sanitization to prevent hostile data within XML documents, headers, or nodes.
 * Verify that XML or XSL file upload functionality validates incoming XML using XSD validation or similar.
 * Upgrade SOAP to the latest version.